-In the previous article in this series on the collateral damage resulting from a data breach, we looked at the wide ranging damage that can be done when a Personally Identifiable Information (PII) breach occurs.
+In the previous article in this series on the collateral damage resulting from a data breach, we looked at the wide ranging damage that can be done when a Personally Identifiable Information (PII) is compromised.
 In this article, we will look at the collateral damage of a Social Security number data breach.

+Social Security Numbers serve as a primary piece of PII – a 9-digit number that the Federal government issues to US citizens, permanent and temporary residents.
 Over the last 80 years, the Social Security Administration has issued more than 450 million original Social Security numbers (SSN).
-The ubiquity of SSNs has led to their universal adoption as a primary means of identifying an individual with whom a broad array of personal and confidential information may be associated.
+The ubiquity of the SSN has led to its universal adoption as a primary means of identifying an individual with whom a broad array of personal and confidential information may be associated.

-- Identity Theft: Since a SSN is the universal “key” record through which a broad spectrum of separate data is associated, it is the key to creating a nearly bulletproof false identity.
-Such a deep false identity can be used to apply for a marriage or professional license, obtain a passport, establish a business, be declared dead, or essentially anything that has long-term recourse- all while not impacting a credit report immediately.
+- Identity Theft: Since a SSN is the universal “key” record to associate with a broad spectrum of separate data, it is the key to creating a nearly bulletproof false identity.
+Bad actors can use such a deep false identity to apply for a marriage or professional license, obtain a passport, establish a business, be declared dead, or essentially anything that has long-term recourse.
+The credit card report will not be impacted immediately.

-- Obtain Medical Services: When you walk into the clinic or hospital for medical treatment one of the many pieces of data collected each time is your SSN.
-If the fraudulent person has additional information about you, his/her treatment and test results will make it onto your electronic medical history – which doctors and other practitioners depend upon to provide you safe and responsive treatment.
+- Obtain Medical Services: When you walk into the clinic or hospital for medical treatment one of the many pieces of data the facility will collect each time is your SSN.
+If the fraudulent person has additional information about you, his/her treatment and test results will make it onto your electronic medical history – which doctors and other practitioners depend upon to provide you with safe and responsive treatment.
 The results could be, well, life threatening.

-- File Fraudulent Returns and Claims: With informtion from a Social Security number data breach, imposters can file fraudulent tax returns and insurance claims or apply for government benefits.
+- File Fraudulent Returns and Claims: With information from a Social Security number data breach, imposters can file fraudulent tax returns and insurance claims or apply for government benefits.

-Providing a credit monitoring service to victims of Social Security number data breach is a nice gesture, but what happens if fraudulent credit activity happens before or after the credit service is provided from the time of the breach?
-It can take months, even years, to repair the damage and unfortunately, it is all at an out-of-pocket expense to the victim.
+Providing a credit monitoring service to victims of Social Security number data breach is a nice gesture, but what happens if fraudulent credit activity happens before or after the organization provides credit service after the breach has occurred?
+It can take months, even years, to repair the damage and, unfortunately, it is all at an out-of-pocket expense to the victim.
 Damaged credit – even if fraud is later proven – may mean paying heavy deposits for utility services, high interest rates on loans and credit cards, and a reduction in your available credit limits (which will further lower your credit score).
 While a brief window of free credit monitoring may be appreciated, it doesn’t really begin to address the full scope of the damage that can be caused by a Social Security number data breach.